 Executive Summary

-[Description: This is a mostly non-technical summary of the entire Solution Architecture Document (SAD) for customer top management.
-We recommend creating it based on the sections below.
-The idea was to prepare a ready-to-use template for this document type.

-Section Type: Mandatory]

 Introduction

 Current project is infrastructure deployment agnostic platform for data analytics, science and machine learning.
 Platform greatly simplifies and reduces costs for infrastructure preparation and configuration, thus provides with possibility to kick-off project in short-term.

 Platform can be deployed on various cloud and hypervisor providers.
 Currently in scope of MVP AWS platform support shall be implemented, meanwhile Azure support is planned for next release.